dirtyredz/react-scroll-up-button/README.md

             <div>
                 <ScrollUpButton ContainerClassName="ScrollUpButton__Container" TransitionClassName="ScrollUpButton__Toggled">
                     // Here you can add any react component or jsx
-                    //ScrollButton will apply the classnames given to the container of whatever you put here.
+                    // ScrollButton will apply the classnames given to the container of whatever you put here.
+                    // Changing appearence this way will only work when importing the default ScrollUpButton, importing any of the specific buttons do not except children
                 </ScrollUpButton>
             </div>
         );